 For your safety and comfort as well as the protection of the objects, we ask that you store large bags and backpacks (including purses) before you enter gallery spaces.
 Free lockers are available on the first and lower levels for your convenience (lockers require a quarter, which is returned when you're done).

 There is a lot of building construction happening in the Golden Triangle neighborhood.
 Please allow extra time for traffic and parking.

 The most convenient place to park is the Cultural Center Complex Garage at 12th Avenue and Broadway.
 You may be able to pre-purchase your parking permit online and guarantee your parking space in the Cultural Center Complex Garage, even when it’s marked full or closed (quantities are limited).
 To purchase a one-time use ePermit for the garage, visit CulturalParking.com.
 (Please note the DAM does not own or operate this garage.)

 We are a photography-friendly museum, and photography without a flash for personal use is permitted.
 To protect the artwork, please keep a safe distance from the paintings.
-Please do not use tripods, monopods, or similar equipment in the galleries.
+Please do not use selfie sticks, tripods, monopods, or similar equipment in the galleries.
 Use the hashtag #MonetatDAM to see what others are sharing online.

 The Light Show, on levels 3 and 4 of the Hamilton Building, showcases objects from the DAM's collection.
 Depending on the time you are visiting, access to the rest of the Hamilton Building is included with your ticket to Monet.
 There are some early and late hours when the only exhibition open is Monet.

 If you have any questions, feel free to ask at the museum welcome center on level one, or ask in advance by calling 720-913-0130.
 Volunteers and staff throughout the museum are also happy to help.